top of page

 3. Chemical Sensitivity

-Even gentle cleaning solutions can cause damage, leaving behind hard water rings, texture changes, or color fading.
+Even gentle cleaning solutions can cause damage, leaving hard water rings, changing the texture, or fading the color.

 4. Texture Distortion

 Viscose rugs often lose their soft, silky feel after cleaning.
-Fibers may stiffen, curl, or become brittle over time, which changes the look and feel of the rug.
+The fibers may stiffen, curl, or become brittle over time, which alters the rug's overall look and feel.

 So… Are Viscose Rugs Bad?

-Not necessarily—they just come with limitations.
-If you’re placing a rug in a low-traffic area, are okay with extra maintenance, and love that shiny, silk-like look, viscose might still be an option.
-But if you’re expecting the rug to last for years or handle regular cleaning like wool does, it’s important to set expectations.
+Not necessarily; they just come with limitations.
+If you’re placing a rug in a low-traffic area, can manage extra maintenance, and love that shiny, silk-like look, viscose might still be an option.
+However, if you expect the rug to last for years or handle regular cleaning like wool does, it’s essential to set realistic expectations.

 What Rug Materials Hold Up Better?